Analysis | Biden changed the electoral map, but can Democrats capitalize in the future?

 Georgia and Arizona will certainly be competitive in future elections.
 As this year proved, that gives a Democratic candidate more options to assemble the necessary 270 electoral votes to win the White House.
 Add Texas to that mix, with its current 38 electoral votes (and several more after the 2020 census reapportionment) and the Republicans would find themselves on the defensive in what has long been their stronghold.

 But a competitive state is hardly one that can be counted on consistently.
 Biden’s success in Georgia and Arizona stems in part from the fact that he was running against Trump.
-Will southern suburban voters find a different Democratic nominee, one who is pitted against a Republican not named Trump, as appealing?
+Will Southern suburban voters find a different Democratic nominee, one who is pitted against a Republican not named Trump, as appealing?
 Biden’s victory margin in both states is by less than half a percentage point — and Georgia has announced a hand recount of its more than 5 million ballots before the results are certified.

-These Sunbelt states represent expansion opportunities for the Democrats.
+These Sun Belt states represent expansion opportunities for the Democrats.
 Up north, they could find themselves in a more defensive posture.
 Ohio and Iowa showed the beginnings of that.
 Biden was successful in rebuilding the blue wall by winning Pennsylvania, Michigan and Wisconsin, but Republicans see those states as more akin to swing states rather than solid bricks in that wall.

 Trump won Wisconsin by less than a percentage point in 2016, and Biden won it by less than a point this year.
 George W. Bush twice lost it by less than a point.
 Trump won Michigan four years ago by less than a point.
 Biden’s margin is less than three.
 Pennsylvania was a less-than-one-point state four years ago and a one-point state this year.
-All three will be hard-fought in the future, and Democrats cannot take any for granted.
+All three will be hard fought in the future, and Democrats cannot take any for granted.

-Both Biden and Trump were seen as factors in the outcome of those three crucial northern states this year: Biden supposedly as a candidate with greater appeal to White working-class voters than perhaps would have been the case with another Democrat; Trump as someone who energized suburban white voters to come out and vote against him.
+Both Biden and Trump were seen as factors in the outcome of those three crucial Northern states this year: Biden supposedly as a candidate with greater appeal to White working-class voters than perhaps would have been the case with another Democrat; Trump as someone who energized suburban White voters to come out and vote against him.

 However, exit polls in Pennsylvania show that Biden’s victory came not from big inroads among White voters without college degrees.
-He lost them by about the same margin — 32 points — as Clinton did in 2016.
+He lost them by about the same margin — 32 points — as Hillary Clinton did in 2016.
 And in 2020, those voters made up 45 percent of the Pennsylvania electorate, compared with 40 percent in 2016.
 Biden won with Black votes in Philadelphia and a larger share of the suburban vote around Philadelphia than Clinton four years ago.

 One major question is whether, without Trump on the ballot in the future, suburban voters — especially White women with college degrees — will remain strongly Democratic or revert to previous patterns as a key swing vote?
 Results of some House races suggest Trump was a bigger problem for some suburban voters than the Republican brand itself.